Withdrawing from a Term

 When a student withdraws during the semester, the amount of Title IV program assistance that the student has earned up to that point is determined by a specific formula.
 The amount of federal assistance that the student earned is determined on a pro rata basis.
 For example, if the student completed 30% of the semester, the student earned 30% of the assistance she or he was originally scheduled to receive.
 Once the student has completed more than 60% of the semester, the student has earned all the assistance (100%) that she or he was scheduled to receive for that term, and no aid has to be returned to the government.

-The Return to Title IV policies govern only the amount of Federal Aid that must be returned in the case of a withdrawal.
+The R2T4 policies govern only the amount of Federal Aid that must be returned in the case of a withdrawal.
 The amount of your actual charges (tuition, fees, etc.) is governed by separate rules.
-More information on what you will be charged in case of a withdrawal from all classes can be found on the Student Accounts web page at: http://www.ship.edu/Student_Accounts/Refund_Schedule/
+More information on what you will be charged in case of a withdrawal from all classes can be found on the Student Accounts web page at: www.ship.edu/Student_Accounts/Refund_Schedule/.

-Pennsylvania State Grants and Withdrawing from all Credits for a Term
+PA State Grants and Withdrawing from a Term

 Students should be aware that withdrawing from all courses during a term could have an effect on their Satisfactory Academic Progress.
-Students should also be made aware that a return of funds to the federal government may create a balance due on their student account.
-Students should check with the Student Accounts Office once their Return to Title IV has been processed and aid has been adjusted.
+Students should also be made aware that a return of funds to the federal government might create a balance due on their student account.
+Students should check with the Student Accounts Office once their R2T4 has been processed and aid has been adjusted.
 Students considering withdrawing from all their classes may want to make an appointment with a Financial Aid Counselor to discuss their situation prior to their withdrawal.